secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 {: #topo}
 <!-- DO NOT CHANGE ANCHOR -->

-The TOPO Model is the agreed upon Finance/Sales/Marketing model that drives Marketing's goals for FY22.
+The TOPO Model is the agreed upon Finance/Sales/Marketing model that drives Marketing's goals for FY22, leveraging advisory services from [TOPO (now Gartner)](https://topohq.com/).
 In order to see the TOPO model please go to your [Google Drive](https://drive.google.com/drive/u/1/my-drive) and search for `FY22_Mktg Model_TOPO_Machado - PLAN LOCKED`.

 On a monthly cadence, the **Marketing Key Meeting** will be used as the venue for tracking where we are year-to-date on the agreed upon plan.